Umuzi-org/ACN-syllabus/content/k8s/manual-app-deployment/project-overview/_index.md

 4. Set up a reverse proxy within Nginx pointing to your Flask app, ensuring smooth communication.

 By integrating these components, your project will offer secure client access, host a Python (Flask) API, and maintain stable performance in various environments.

+**The deliverable of each module will be the URL from your live deployment**.

+**We will also be checking the Git commits from the GitHub repositories**.